xtxerr/anyflow/README.md

 # anyflow
-A Netflow and IPFIX collector, written in Golang.
+A Netflow and IPFIX protocol decoder & collector, written in Golang.

 ## Building